About olive oil main health benefits and its effects on the body from the inside and on the outside.

 Apply it on your hair for about 30 minutes before the shower, don’t forget to massage your roots!
 Then wash with shampoo and warm water.

-This treatment can help to strengthen the hair roots and restore the natural hair shine, also provide a wonderfully soft feeling.
+This treatment can strengthen the hair roots and restore the natural hair shine and provide a wonderfully soft feeling.

 This might also limit hair loss.